retifrav/retifrav/README.md

 If you'd like to ask me about something publicly, you can use the [issues page here](https://github.com/retifrav/retifrav/issues).
-Otherwise, you can get my e-mail from one of the (*signed*) commits.
+Otherwise, you can get my e-mail from one of the (*signed*) commits in my any other repository.
 Here's also [my PGP key](https://decovar.dev/about/retif-public.asc).